kurt-krueckeberg/open-fda-device-events/sphinx/_build/html/_sources/introduction.md

 ## How Adverse Event Reports are Identified

-Adverse events are collected through a series of safety reports, each identified by a 8-digit string, for example:
+Adverse events are collected through a series of safety reports, each identified by a 8-digit string

   **6176304-1**